stanNthe5/gosync/README.md

 # goSync
-A go-style channel and waitGroup for nodejs.
+Go-style channel and waitGroup for nodejs.

 # Why
 To control concurrent tasks more intuitively and easily .